Ridgeback puppies Are on the way!

 Puppies become available at this kennel from time to time.
 This years litter is is expected Winter, 2016.
 This means puppies will be ready for homes in early Spring.
 A dedicated effort will be made to place our puppies in responsible, loving homes.
 Therefore, we have a screening process to help you - and us - determine whether or not a Rhodesian Ridgeback will fit your lifestyle.
 There is a short questionnaire that will help you become more cognizant of the various demands this breed can make on your time.
 Please take the time to look it over as it will give you great insight on the realities of owning one of these animals.
 You can find it under the menu selection "Getting A Puppy! " Other topics on this site will assist you in gathering more information to help in your selection of a breeder.

-Spring is a great time to obtain a puppy.
+Spring through mid summer is a great time to obtain a puppy.
 Training is easier, families can enjoy them over the summer, etc. However, this is also the most popular time of the year where people start looking in earnest for a puppy.
 This is why its a good idea to start developing a relationship with your breeder a few months before you want to take new family member home - there is usually a list!

 If you would like to explore the possibility of getting a Rhodesian Ridgeback puppy from one of our litters, you can send an email to us here.